DUBLIN, BELFAST, DERRY, GALWAY, CLIFFS OF MOHER, KILLARNEY AND DINGLE PENINSULA

 Connemara Region & Kylemore Abbey Optional Excursion

-- From approx. 60 Euro Per Person, dinner included
+- From approx. 60 Euro Per Person

 We highly recommend this optional full-day excursion to the wild, romantic Connemara Region, where you’ll see emerald lakes, rivers, bogs and mountains, small villages where Gaelic is still spoken, and the neo-gothic Kylemore Abbey before taking a scenic cruise on Killary, a calm nine-mile-long fjord with gorgeous scenery.
 At Kylemore Abbey, you’ll have time to wander both the mansion and the lovely Victorian walled gardens.
 Then, enjoy a scenic cruise of Killary.